The-AI-Alliance/open-trusted-data-initiative/static-catalog/README.md

 # README on Processing Hugging Face Metadata

 Dean Wampler, May 11, 2025
+Updates, June 9, 2025

 > **NOTE:** This is a condensed version of the long `duckdb-notes.md` file, plus other notes, where Dean experimented with DuckDB, Spark, and other tools.
 This file covers the commands that worked.
+Also, this file has been updated since the initial draft as the processing steps have been refined and automated.

 ## Introduction